fjames003/cmsi281/Assignment3/README.md

     one class that you originally had.
 Although most of it has changed in numerous ways now.
 It still contained an internal frame integer as well as a size integer.
-All objects in the game however are represented in two 2-dimensional arrays; one for non-moving objects and one for moving objects, or in other words objects that need to update and those who don't.
+All objects in the game however are represented in two 1-dimensional arrays; one for non-moving objects and one for moving objects, or in other words objects that need to update and those who don't.
-    Each array has a length of 3 because currently there is only three moving and three non-moving objects created.
-However if more are added it is only one number for that aspect.

     * For the constructor I decided to keep this very clean.
 I left the createWalls() just like it was originally.
 I had also left the game pieces in static initial positions